mui/mui-x/README.md

 If you think you've found a bug, or you have a new feature idea, please start by [making sure it hasn't already been reported or fixed](https://github.com/mui/mui-x/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aclosed).
 You can search through existing issues and pull requests to see if someone has reported one similar to yours.

 [Open an issue](https://github.com/mui/mui-x/issues/new/choose) in the MUI X repo.

 ### Stack Overflow

-Visit Stack Overflow to ask questions and read crowdsourced answers from expert developers in the MUI community, as well as MUI maintainers.
+Visit Stack Overflow to ask questions and read crowdsourced answers from expert developers in the MUI X community, as well as MUI X maintainers.

 [Post a question about MUI X](https://stackoverflow.com/questions/tagged/mui-x) on Stack Overflow using the "mui-x" tag.

 ### Bugs and feature requests